dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 ```
 </details>

-Next, I'll sign with my dummyCA, using an extension file to ensure we generate a v3 certificate with the CA:FALSE basicConstraint set ...
+Next, sign with the dummyCA using an extension file to produce a v3 certificate with `CA:FALSE` basicConstraint set:

 ```bash
 $ cat v3.ext